Labour Market Impact Assessment

 Initiating your LMIA application takes up to 10 minutes via an LMIA Online Portal.
 Preparation of the application and supporting documents can take hours.
 LMIA is a very technical application.

-Depending on the stream you choose, your application processing time can range from 10 days (Global Talent Stream) to 60 days (Low Wage Stream).
+Depending on the stream you choose, your application processing time can range from 7 business days (Global Talent Stream) to 76 business days (Low Wage Stream).

 The general rule of thumb is that highest-demand, highest-paid, shortest duration occupations (the so-called ‘skilled trades’) are usually processed within the shortest possible time.
 Conversely, applications to hire low-paid, long-term workers are processed at a slower pace.